 The surname Batchelder was first found in the counties of Oxfordshire, Cambridge, and Huntingdon, where they held a family seat from ancient times.

-Important Dates for the Batchelder family
+Early History of the Batchelder family

 This web page shows only a small excerpt of our Batchelder research.
 Another 63 words (4 lines of text) covering the years 1296, 1572 and 1619 are included under the topic Early Batchelder History in all our PDF Extended History products and printed products wherever possible.